vg-mjg/saki-portable-online/README.md

 1. Moving the cursor too fast freezes the game
 2. Table 1 doesn't work?
 3. If error, run ppsspp as administrator/sudo
+4. Kuro is banned from friendlies due to completely bullshit power
+5. Toki and Teru should read waits but this seems to be bugged (needs a v1.01 patch?)

 ## Achiga setup and translation
 ### Menu translation